gvwilson/sdxpy/src/template/index.md

 More experienced programmers are more capable at both ends of the curve, but that's not the only thing that changes.
-If a novice's comprehension curve looks like the lower one in [%f templating-comprehension %], then an expert's looks like the upper one.
+If a novice's comprehension curve looks like the lower one in [%f template-comprehension %], then an expert's looks like the upper one.
 Experts don't just understand more at all levels of abstraction;
 their *preferred* level has also shifted